pgollangi/FireQL/README.md

 (2 rows)
 fireql>
 ```
-Read the [documentation](https://pgollangi.github.io/FireQL/) for more information on the CLI usage.
+Read the [documentation](https://pgollangi.github.io/FireQL/) for more information on CLI usage.

 ## Examples
 Some cool `SELECT` queries that are possible with `FireQL`: